Log In to Church Center

 Presenting the Gospel

 Presenting the Gospel to children is a huge moment for both the parent and child.
 We want you to feel equipped in doing so!
 This document outlines God’s Plan for a child that can be understood from late preschool through Elementary students.
-Also, check out this video our Children’s Pastor, Rebecca Ross, has to walk you through presenting this document to children.
+Also, check out this video from our Kids' Pastor, Nathan Woodward, who will walk you through presenting this document to children.

 Download The Gospel PDF